Nianze/nianze.github.io/content/post/2018-03-08-understand-the-two-meanings-of-typename.md

        typename C::iterator iter);    // typename required: iter is a nested dependent type name
 ```

-As a summary the general rule is: anytime we refer to a nested dependent type name in a template, we must immediately precede it by the word `typename`, except for the following two cases:
+In summary, the general rule is: anytime we refer to a nested dependent type name in a template, we must immediately precede it by the word `typename`, except for the following two cases:

-### Exceptions
+### Exception

 There are two exception cases where `typename` must not precede nested dependent type names: